tashapais/greptile/README.md

 - **Repository Switching**: Easily navigate between multiple repositories from a single interface
 - **Real Repository Details**: Shows repository names and links to their source (GitHub, etc.)
 - **Clean, Responsive UI**: Works well on all devices, with a focus on readability
+- **Code Analysis Integration**: Uses Greptile API for deep codebase understanding and more meaningful changelogs

 ## Getting Started